joemoose/dungeoneers.d20/docs/character.md

 - **STRENGTH (STR)**: brawn, endurance, toughness
 - **DEXTERITY (DEX)**: agility, finesse, quickness
-- **INTELLIGENCE (INT)**: intuition, knowledge, perception
+- **INTELLECT (INT)**: intuition, knowledge, perception
 - **WILLPOWER (WIL)**: charisma, command, determination
 - **LUCK**: destiny, good fortune, favor of the gods

 Is your character musclebound and insightful?
 Fortunate and charming?
 Nimble and hardy?
 Attribute scores define these qualities—your character’s assets and weaknesses.

 Strength and Dexterity are your physical attributes.
-Intelligence and Willpower are your mental attributes.
+Intellect and Willpower are your mental attributes.

 Strength is a prime attribute for combat.
 Dexterity serves stealth and thievery well.
 Intelligence is essential to exploration and scholarly pursuits.
 Casting spells or leading others requires Willpower.